daytonn/EnhancedReadline/README.md

 EnhancedReadline
 ================

 EnhancedReadline is a Sublime Text 3 package that fixes some default readline keybindings that are not bound by Sublime.
 It also adds some readline-style keybindings for Sublime line editing features.
+[The full keymap can be viewed here](https://github.com/daytonn/EnhancedReadline/blob/master/KEYMAP.md)

 Installation
 ------------